mikecann/mikecann.co.uk/public/posts/master-cleanse/post.md

 <!-- more -->

 Those that know me know that im not really a mega health fanatic, in fact usually quite the opposite.
 This is one of the reasons I want to try this.
 Another reason is that it will be a massive challenge for me not to drink any alcohol during this period.
-This i think will be the hardest part especially as I have my sisters &quot;late&quot; 21st party coming up on friday where I wont be able to touch a drop!
+This i think will be the hardest part especially as I have my sisters "late" 21st party coming up on friday where I wont be able to touch a drop!

 Basically it works by taking senna tea (green box in the photo) before I go to bed.
 Senna tea is a mega laxative and should flush the system.
 In the morning i have to drink warm salt water which also has a laxative effect.
 During the day i drink a drink that is a mixture of lemons, maple syrup and Cayenne pepper (hot!).